How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Run through this sequence with your data before the annual review meeting.
 Document your answers.
 This process is both good practice and a clear demonstration to parents that the team has analysed the plateau rigorously rather than simply writing new goals and hoping for different results.

 Formative assessment tools can be embedded throughout the year to catch a plateau before it spans the full annual cycle.
-If your school does not currently have a decision rule for responding to non-response (for example, "if a student fails to show adequate growth after six consecutive data points below the aimline, convene a team meeting"), establishing one is a structural protection against the Sunday-night situation you are now in.
+Your school needs a decision rule for responding to lack of progress.
+For example: "if a student fails to show enough growth after six consecutive data points below the aimline, hold a team meeting."
+Having this rule prevents the Sunday-night situation you are now in.

 Rewriting Goals for Next Year